CHANGE THE MAP

 *Note that mobile train cards are currently only available for iPhone users.

-If you do not want to travel using the trains, taxis are plentiful and can take payment by cash or SUICA card (physical or mobile).
-You can also choose to use the Uber app to order a taxi.
+Taxis are plentiful and can take payment by cash or SUICA card (physical or mobile).
+You can also use the Uber or Grab app to order a taxi.

 Most places in Japan readily accept credit or debit cards.
 There will be some smaller restaurants and shops that are cash only.
 Money can be exchanged into yen upon arrival at the airport.
 You can also draw yen cash out of any ATM (at the airport and at most convenient store locations).